myuusubi/SteamDew/README.md

 #### Why was SteamDew made?

 While taking a break from coding our game, Mewnition, my friends and I would hop on our Stardew Valley farm to play together.
-We experiences lots of issues with the netcode: players teleporting around, cave enemies rubber banding, item drops being unable to be picked up, frequent disconnects, etc.
+We experienced lots of issues with the netcode: players teleporting around, cave enemies rubber banding, item drops being unable to be picked up, frequent disconnects, etc.